 The parties to the case, Mr and Ms Corwin, were former partners who began an on-off relationship in 1996.
 They married in May 1997 and have since had nine children together between 1997 and 2015.
 The parties separated conclusively in May 2016.

 The parents’ relationship was always a very volatile one.

-It was characterised by heavy conflict, including domestic violence, that was exacerbated by alcohol and substance abuse.
+It was characterised by heavy conflict, including domestic violence, exacerbated by alcohol and substance abuse.

 The couple’s oldest child, a 21-year-old woman known as Ms X, left home at the age of 18.

-The three next oldest siblings quickly followed suit in 2016, all moving in with the father and Ms X.
+The five next oldest siblings quickly followed suit in 2016, moving in with the father and Ms X.

 The mother also perpetrated domestic violence through physically and emotionally abusive behaviour towards Mr Corwin and their children.